tluck/OpsMgr-in-Kubernetes-and-Docker/README.md

   		- AppDB
   	- Monitors the progress of OM for Readiness

-- Script 3: **deploy_Database.bash**
+- Script 3: **deploy_Database.bash** and **deploy_DatabaseSharded.bash**
 	- Deploy a DB - three more are created
 	- Oplog1 and Blockstore1 dbs complete the Backup setup for OM
 	- myreplicaset is a "Production" DB and has a splitHorizon configuration for external cluster access
 		- connect via ```Misc/connect_external.bash``` script
 	- Monitors the progress until the pods are ready

-- Script 4: **mail/deploy_SMTP.bash**
-	- starts a mail relay to send alerts and user invitations

 ### Step 3.
-Login to OM
+Login to Ops Manager
 - login to OM at https://opsmanager-svc.mongodb.svc.cluster.local:8443
-- Note: the admin credentials are set in ```init.conf```
+- the admin user credentials are set in ```init.conf```
-	- the scripts also put:
+	- the scripts also create a hostname entry such as:
 	```127.0.0.1       opsmanager-svc.mongodb.svc.cluster.local # opsmgr```
 	into the ```/etc/hosts``` file

-	- Also add the custom TLS certificate authority (certs/ca.crt) to your keystore to allow secure https without challenge
+	- Note: if you add the custom TLS certificate authority (certs/ca.crt) to your keystore, this allows seamless unchallenged secure https access

 # Ops Manager Demo Environment (in Docker)